The views expressed by the host on this program, now documented to be almost always right, 99.6% of the time.

 It's about strength in numbers and loyalty to the Democratic Party.

-It's pure and simple that, followed in.
+It's pure and simple.

 Unionizing state employees is not about better teachers.